wp-plugins/jm-twitter-cards/readme.txt

 Plugin available in Spanish thanks to Andrew de <a href="http://www.webhostinghub.com/">WebHostingHub</a>  (thanks dude ^^)

 I've been rebuilding the plugin for better features and user interface.
 This is available here : https://github.com/TweetPressFr/jm-twitter-cards
 This URL is the place where I improve the plugin according to support requests and stuffs like this.
 Github is the place !

+**The plugin now includes a visual preview if you use the meta box option.
+On no account this could replace the Twitter's validator but it rocks.**

 <a href="http://twitter.com/intent/user?screen_name=tweetpressfr">Follow me on Twitter</a>